ndebuhr/isidro/README.md

     1. Recommended description is "Push notification enabling the Isidro chatbot to respond to @mentions"
     1. Application type is "application/json"
     1. Trigger word is "@isidro"
-    1. Callback URL is https://example.com/isidro/api/v1/submit (replace example.com with your domain)
+    1. Callback URL is https://isidro.example.com/isidro/api/v1/submit (replace isidro.example.com with your Isidro domain)
     1. Leave the remaining values as the defaults
 1. Copy the verification token to the Helm values (or Skaffold overrides) as `mattermost.verificationToken`
 1. Upgrade the Helm installation